ziv-vy/osu-wiki/wiki/People/Completionists/en.md

 ## Confirmed completionists

-These people have been verified by the osu! team as completionists:
+The following users have been verified by the osu! team as completionists:

 ### osu!